IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-subscription.md

 So, `event` system is lean on events defined by the Framework to the FormType.

-If you need more, you can red the Symfony doc : [Les Form Events](https://symfony.com/doc/2.8/form/events.html).
+If you need more, you can read the Symfony doc : [Les Form Events](https://symfony.com/doc/2.8/form/events.html).

 Here are two explanatories diagramms :